varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 	return update
 ```

-**Algorithm 1: Typical-ish Adaptive Muon update (differences from standard Muon highlighted).**
+**Algorithm 1: Naive Adaptive Muon update (differences from standard Muon highlighted).**

 %% Note that the above technique estimates variance for the $i$th strongest spectral component, but the corresponding direction can drift over subsequent steps.
 Future work might account for this fluctuation, or find alternative ways to estimate spectral noise. %%

-The code above conveys the general idea for adaptive Muon variants, though the variant used in Modded NanoGPT, *NorMuon* is a bit longer.
-It renormalizes the update matrix so that it has the same magnitude (via the Frobenius norm) after dividing by variance.
-This method yields a $\approx 2\%$ decrease in training time when combined with learning rate tuning.[^record41][^record42]
+The code above conveys the general idea for adaptive Muon variants, though the variant used in Modded NanoGPT, *NorMuon*, has an additional renormalization step so that the update matrix has the same magnitude after dividing by variance.
+Using this adaptive method yields a $\approx 2\%$ decrease in training time when combined with learning rate tuning.[^record41][^record42]

 [^record41]: [Li 2025](https://github.com/KellerJordan/modded-nanogpt/pull/144) *Modded NanoGPT Record 41*
 [^record42]: [Srivastava 2025](https://github.com/KellerJordan/modded-nanogpt/pull/146) *Modded NanoGPT Record 42*